 To submit an error

 - Open the Internal Errors dialog.

-The error will be sent to the support team.
-Submitted internal errors will not be shown for 24 hours (or until you restart your modeling tool) after clicking the Submit or Clear And Close buttons.
+Internal errors will not be shown for 24 hours (or until you restart your modeling tool) after clicking Clear And Close buttons.

 To Display Internal Errors